rdb/blender-egg-importer/README.md

 Shear animations are not supported at present.
 If you have a file that contains shear animations, please send it to me.

+Blender has removed game properties as of 2.8.
+As a replacement this importer will use object custom properties, however these are much more restrictive.

 If you find any bugs, please open a bug report on the issue tracker, and include the egg file that loaded incorrectly.